it-efarm/fullstack-engineering-challenge/README.md

 **Ignore this until you have solved Part 1.**

-Intersperse sponsored stories every 3 stories.
+Intersperse sponsored stories every 3 stories, using the `withAds` function from `src/frontend/advertisement.ts`.

 It should look like:

 ```
 story